 All in all, it takes 30 to 90 minutes for visitors to complete, a front-of-house staffer told me on opening night.
 That depends on how much you interact, and on how much of the storyline you choose to unearth.

 But first, if you choose to partake, take a moment to examine that front-of-house space.
 Makers hawk spooky crafts while employees box up coats, phones, wallets, watches (lest someone shake you by the ankles, they say).
 This holding area alone is the size of what the Haunted Basement had to work with in the old General Mills factory.

-Its new space, the old Herberger’s, shuttered last year, prompting Rosedale to reach out.
-Now, ticket takers don’t have to stand out in the cold, actors have dressing rooms, mall security is on hand, it’s in a well-known spot, and drivers get multiple tiers of parking.
-Dawn of the Dead taught us that malls are the suburban equivalent of creepy castles, but the perks, overall, skew more practical than petrifying.
-There’s no more stomach-churning descent.
+Its new space—the Herberger’s—shuttered last year, prompting Rosedale to reach out.
+Dawn of the Dead taught us that malls are the suburban equivalent of creepy manors, but the perks, overall, skew more practical than petrifying.
+Now, ticket takers don’t have to stand out in the cold, actors have dressing rooms, mall security is on hand, it’s in a well-known spot, and there are multiple tiers of parking.

-Instead, we get something only the high ceilings of a shopping center can evoke: Stumbling into a room that felt open, intimidating, and monastic, I hailed a relatively benign creep (“creep” being the pet name used internally for actors’ characters) to ask, “What is this place?”
+No more stomach-churning descent, but instead, we get something only the high ceilings of a shopping center can evoke.
+Stumbling into a room that felt open, intimidating, and monastic, I hailed a relatively benign creep (“creep” being the pet name used internally for actors’ characters) to ask, “What is this place?”
 He was mostly non-verbal.
 Other patrons obediently held their palms against a column.
 A different creep—shirtless, with black X’s taped where it counts—ushered them through a screened door.
 She came back; they were gone.
 I stood beside a pool.
 The distracting self-soothe of a waterfall.
 “Kneel,” she said.

-Another thing that hasn’t changed: The Haunted Basement is a nonprofit driven by the artistic ethos of its original owner, the inclusive, open-minded art center that was the Soap Factory.
+Another thing that hasn’t changed: The Haunted Basement is a nonprofit driven by the ethos of its original owner, the inclusive, open-minded art center that was the Soap Factory.
 It prides itself on a legacy that patrons might merely guess at.